Acer saccharum

 -

 Insects, Diseases, or Other Plant Problems: No serious insect or disease problems.
 Aphids, borers, and scale may be present.
 Verticillium wilt, anthracnose, cankers, leaf spot, and tar spot can affect unhealthy trees.
 Leaf scorch may occur in drought conditions.
-It can have brittle wood.
 Roots can crack sidewalks and clog drains and septic systems.
-Is frequently used as a street tree, but does not tolerate soil compaction, pollution, or road salts well.
+Sensitive to heat, drought, salt, and soil compaction.
+See potential disease and insect problem fact sheets to the left.

 - Cultivars / Varieties: